(Last Updated on September 2023)

 Stay tuned for future events by subscribing to our platform (it’s free!)

 One of the first things to know as you prepare your applications is that each application may cost anywhere from $50 to $100+.
 There may be application fee waivers available depending on the department/school, so we encourage you to reach out to the school you are applying to in order to figure out if you may be eligible for an application fee waiver.

-In terms of who to contact, it will vary, but you want to do some research and see if any of the following offices have information available regarding fee waivers: the Graduate Program Office; the Graduate School Admissions Office; the Financial Aid Office.
+In terms of who to contact, it will vary, but do some research to see if any of the following offices have information available regarding fee waivers: the Graduate Program Office, the Graduate School Admissions Office, and the Financial Aid Office.
 You may also consider fundraising online/offline to help you cover graduate school application costs.
 For a template you can use when contacting offices regarding application fee waivers and advice on fundraising, check out this post: “I am undocumented- How do I pay for graduate school?
 (Part 2 of 2)”